 - To support all industry effort to achieve IATA fuel efficiency and emission goals.

 - To investigate the potential offered by alternative fuels.

-- With the Commercial Fuel Working Group, the TFG plans and organizes the bi-annual Aviation Fuel Forum to ensure full airline participation.
+- With the Commercial Fuel Group, the TFG plans and organizes the bi-annual Aviation Fuel Forum to ensure full airline participation.